ppy/osu-wiki/news/2025/2025-10-14-project-loved-october-2025.md

 I found this beatmap through [Koiidex](https://osu.ppy.sh/users/5193488) in French [4DMWC](/wiki/Tournaments/4DM) tryouts.
 Honestly, a decent vibe, with accordingly smooth mapping provided by [Valedict](https://osu.ppy.sh/users/2537082).

 [Good Kid](https://osu.ppy.sh/beatmaps/artists/240) is a band that stands by its name.
 They're perhaps known as one of the most famous bands to have [raised voices towards song usage within content creation](https://x.com/goodkidband/status/1972752482519695463).
-Good Kid, in fact, encourages us to use their music for YouTube, Twitch and many other fair use scenarios... like osu!
+Good Kid, in fact, encourages us to use their music for YouTube, Twitch and many other fair use scenarios... like osu!.
 Coming from the Clone Hero community, where indie music and content creation have been positively developing over the years, it always warms my heart seeing many different people contributing to the collective bank of content that we can enjoy right now, on our computers and various devices.

 But I digress.
 As a Loved entry, [Aloe Lite](https://osu.ppy.sh/beatmapsets/1304568#mania) stands as a really cute, mid difficulty dump technical file.
 I use the term "file" deliberately, as its technical style is pretty in line with what players from other mania-centric games enjoy.
 Said style has had its interest growing over the years, with more than just a few mappers drawing inspiration from [Valedict](https://osu.ppy.sh/users/2537082), who has been known and recognised as perhaps one of the main paragons of the style itself.